Architected/next-js-sample-app/app.md

 - IAM to manage sign-up, sign-in and password reset
 - File to manage file upload, download and listing
-- Content to manage CMS capabilities
+- Content to manage basic CMS capabilities

-The architected API is accessed via the npm package (architected-client) that ensures consistent client API access across Javascript clients.
+The architected service is accessed via the npm package [architected-client](https://www.npmjs.com/package/architected-client) that ensures consistent API access across Javascript clients.

-_Note this package is also used in the React Native and dApp sample apps_
+_Note this package is also used in the React Native and dApp(web3) sample apps_

 <img src="https://dzappstordevmgmtauest.blob.core.windows.net/assets/documentation/next-js-interactions.png" width="800">

 # Features

----

 The application is a simple file manager that allows an email/password sign-up/sign-in experience and the ability to upload, view and download images for a user account.

-To test and instance of the app based on the current repo please visit the links below:
+To test an instance of this application based on the current repo please visit the link below:

 [https://next-js-sample-app.vercel.app/](https://next-js-sample-app.vercel.app/)

 # Setup

-The following guide will take you through the steps to get the application working with Visual Studio Code.
+The following guide will take you through the steps to get the application working with Visual Studio Code on your local machine.
 If you are new to NextJS it may be worth to spend a few minutes familiarising with the basics [https://nextjs.org/docs] but that is not essential for this demo.

 Before continuing please ensure you have created an account and application with the Architected Management Portal.
 If you have not done this instructions can be found here: